We host online webinars to give you the chance to find out more about our courses and what studying at Brunel is like. View the latest webinar here

 Research and Research Centres

 Brunel Law School benefits from very active research centres, which have hosted a large number of research seminars and workshops in the last few years.
 Many of these events focus on a wide range of issues and they tackle the latest debates in the industry with a number of highly respected guests.
 Brunel Law School believes that an active research community is important in providing postgraduate with the latest thinking, and it is important to us that all our staff are included in our Research Assessment’s (RAE).
-In the last RAE in 2008, 50% of our research was rated as world-leading or internationally excellent, and in 1996 RAE we were rated 4A, and in the 2001 RAE 5A.
+In the most recent Research Excellence Framework (REF2014) we were ranked 14th in the UK for REF Intensity in Law.

 Brunel Law School offers students numerous opportunities to participate in extra-curricular activities, including a Reading Group, a Law Film society, mooting and debating societies and research workshops organised by the research centres based at the School.
 LLM students are expected to play a leading role organising and participating in these activities.